Henry VIII was never afraid of spending money on construction.

 Hampton Court Palace

 This surviving palace was originally constructed for Cardinal Thomas Wolsey, a favourite of Henry’s at the time of construction.
 It was completed in 1525, a lavish construction that rivalled the King’s own properties – Henry stayed as an honoured guest immediately.
 By 1529 the Cardinal had fallen out of favour with the King (a not too common occurrence) and the monarch decided to take the Palace for himself.
 His first alteration to the castle was to build kitchens that could feed his 1,000 strong court.

 Recently put on sale for the grand sum of £8.5 million, Thornbury is only really a castle in name.
 This extravagant country house and Grade I listed building was originally constructed for Edward Stafford, the 3rd Duke of Buckingham, however he was beheaded by Henry VIII before he got to see it completed.
 Henry took a liking to Thornbury Castle and spent ten days there with Anne Boleyn in 1535 after their marriage.

-Lastly, Hurst Castle is one of Henry’s grandest Device Forts and would be enough to give any topographical land surveyor a headache.
+Lastly, Hurst Castle is one of Henry’s grandest Device Forts and would be enough to give any concrete scanning specialist a headache.
 After a break with the Roman Empire over the annulment of his first marriage to Catherine of Aragon, England was at serious risk of invasion.
 This led Henry to order the construction of several coastal forts in the South of the England.
 Hurst is the largest of these Device Forts, although it saw no action in Henry’s lifetime, the Castle was used an artillery defence right up to World War II.